validatedid/vidchain-doc/README.md

 It is composed of different building blocks:
  - **VIDwallet**, an app for users to hold W3C Verifiable Credentials (VC) and generate and manage user DID.
- - **VIDauth**, an OpenID provider that is able to perform DID authentication.
+ - **VIDconnect**, an OpenID Connect provider that is able to perform DID authentication.
  - **VIDcredentials**, a service that allows VC management (request and sending credentials).
  - **DID SIOP library**, a Typescript library that you can use from your app to exchange credentials with the VIDwallet.